yintrigue/portfolio-ds/hello_baby_clara/README.md

 https://yintrigue.com/hellobabyclara/

-Technically speaking, *Hello Baby Clara!* is a single-page web application designed for storytelling using photos and text diaries.
+*Hello Baby Clara!* is a single-page web application designed for storytelling using photos and text diaries.
 Key features include:

 - Layout is dynamically generated and fully responsive.
 - Layout can be zoomed in/out for an optimal browsing experience.